-A robust multi-asset strategy depends on three factors: ESG integration, strong portfolio construction and dynamic management.
+A robust multi-asset strategy depends on strong portfolio construction and dynamic management.

 Picture a forest.
 It’s bursting with plant and animal life.
 There are towering tree-trunks overhead and tangled roots underfoot.

 In the 18th century, European scientists tried to tame this natural abundance.
 They started clearing land to create artificial forests that could be cultivated cheaply and efficiently.
 They chose a single species of tree and planted the seeds in orderly rows.
 But the result was a disaster.
 The trees rapidly died, and the project had to be started again at enormous cost.1

 So what went wrong?
 The scientists had overlooked what makes a forest resilient: its diversity.
 Thanks to its varied ecosystem, a wild forest contains in-built protections against disease.
 Lacking these natural defences, the artificial forests fell victim to parasites.

 This story could be a parable for modern fund management.
 All else being equal, a globally diversified portfolio that encompasses a range of uncorrelated assets and strategies should prove more robust than a less-diversified alternative, especially during economic crises such as the fallout from COVID-19.

 A successful multi-asset fund is not just a random collection of different securities